Reveni Labs Camera Tester

 Light Meter

 This mode sets the light panel to the selected reflected EV equivalent, so that reflective meters (both handheld and in-camera) can be tested against it.
-The meter should only see the light panel so when testing non-TTL camera meters, be sure to place the metering cell as close to the panel as possible.
+The LED panel should fill the field of view of the light meter, so when testing non-TTL camera meters, be sure to place the metering cell as close to the panel as possible.

 The panel EV can be adjusted in the menu, and also when in light meter mode by pressing the UP and DOWN buttons.